Alberto Mannerini: Biography

-On 8 April 1939 he was flown to Tirana at the head of an ad-hoc, regiment-sized unit of the Grenadiers of Sardinia, named after him, in order to participate in the conquesto of Albania, for which he was awarded another bronze medal for Military Valor.
+On 8 April 1939 he was flown to Tirana at the head of an ad-hoc, regiment-sized unit of the Grenadiers of Sardinia, named after him, in order to participate in the conquest of Albania, for which he was awarded another bronze medal for Military Valor.
 Returning to Rome, after the Kingdom of Italy entered the Second World War on 10 June 1940, he was Chief of Staff of the VIII Corps during the Greek campaign from December of the same year, being promoted to brigadier general for war merits on 11 June 1941.
 Immediately afterwards he became deputy commander of the 21st Infantry Division "Granatieri di Sardegna" (General Taddeo Orlando), sent to Slovenia (where it was stationed between Ljubljana and Kočevje) to garrison the province of Ljubljana and counter partisan activity in the area), but his stay was cut short as from 11 August 1941, on request of general Gastone Gambara (who had been his superior in Greece), he was assigned to the Armed Forces High Command in North Africa, for special assignments.

 On 7 October 1942 he was given command of the Libyan Sahara Defense Command, which included all the desert garrisons in southern Libya and the "Auto-Saharan companies" which clashed with the Long Range Desert Group and the Free French of General Philippe Leclerc.
 In early 1943 he raised a division-sized "Saharan group" named after him (Raggruppamento Sahariano "Mannerini"), composed of the remnants of units that had been destroyed during the retreat from Libya (some 6,000 men, including the seven surviving Saharan companies, GAF troops, PAI personnel, colonial troops and cavalry units), which fought under his command during the Tunisian campaign, in the battle of the Mareth Line and in further clashes with the Long Range Desert Group.
 He was captured near Gabes on 29 March 1943 and remained in Allied captivity until 1945; upon returning to Italy, on 14 June 1945, he was awarded the Officer's Cross of the Military Order of Savoy.

 He then held various positions within the Ministry of Defense, being promoted to major general on March 29, 1948, and appointed Deputy Chief of Staff of the Army in the following June.
 On 9 May 1950 he was promoted to lieutenant general, and from the following 25 May and until 4 May 1954 he held the prestigious position of Commander-General of the Carabinieri.